We ask you, humbly, to help us.

 In ancient Greece, the term "Atheist" was used to refer to people who did not believe in the

-Greek, atheos, and means simply 'away from the belief in a god or gods.' "
+Greek word "atheos," which means simply 'away from the belief in a god or gods.' "

 the term Agnosticism came into general usage during the